Niece Waidhofer Displays Cleavage In Black Buckled Lingerie With Matching Garter Belt

 The model's fans have grown accustomed to seeing her sport racy articles of clothing that highlight her impressive abs, round booty, chest, and more.

-As previously reported by The Inquisitr, Niece recently grabbed the attention of her followers when she rocked a light-colored lingerie set with straps that crossed over her collarbone and wrapped around her neck while taking a bathroom selfie.
+As reported by The Inquisitr, Niece recently grabbed the attention of her followers when she rocked a light-colored lingerie set with straps that crossed over her collarbone and wrapped around her neck while taking a bathroom selfie.
 That post also proved to be popular among her followers.
-To date, it’s pulled in more than 138,000 likes and over 1,200 comments.
+To date, it's pulled in more than 138,000 likes and over 1,200 comments.